wootguy/MicBot/README.md

 1. Make "Stereo mix" your default recording device for sven or install something like Virtual Audio Cable to get sven to hear your desktop sounds.

 ## Linux installation:
-1. `sudo apt install xdotool python3-gst-1.0 python3 python3-pip ffmpeg vlc`
+1. `sudo apt install python3-gst-1.0 python3 python3-pip ffmpeg vlc build-essential g++-multilib git cmake`
 1. `pip3 install pafy gtts python-vlc pyglet pydub youtube_dl yt-dlp`
 1. Redirect sven to record from your speaker output.
 I had to do this for a Lubuntu 18.04 x64 VM:
     * sudo apt install pavucontrol